 Keppel himself visited Wentworth in August 1779.
 By that date the column must have been practically complete and the Admiral ascended the ‘true Doric column’ with Rockingham and John Carr to admire the view of ‘rivers, towns, gentleman’s seats’ as well as the ‘smoke from the foundries on the Don’.
 The column is described as being ‘inscribed to Naval Justice’, but if this was a literal inscription, in the form of a tablet on the column, it has been lost.
 In December of that year it was decided that the column was to be terminated by a 30 foot high statue of Admiral Keppel, and the base embellished with carved ships’ prows in in the style of the rostral, or victory, columns of ancient Greece and Rome.
 For reasons unknown, the statue and prows were never added and the column shows the scars today of the constant changes to the design.
 When calculating the height of the column John Carr would have planned the entasis, a technical term for the slight bulge in a column which allows the eye to see the sides as parallel (if built straight, the sides of the column would have appeared to be concave).
 Because the column was terminated at a lesser height than originally planned the column appears to bulge as the entasis is not correct.

-The formal opening of the column took place in October 1780 when a ‘number of the nobility and gentry assembled’.
+The formal event to ‘christen the Naval Column in honour of the Admiral’ took place in October 1780 when a ‘number of the nobility and gentry assembled’.
 As they approached a 21 gun salute was fired, and three cheers were raised by the gathered crowd.
 A band played and an ‘elegant cold collation’ was served.
 The party then ascended the 220 steps and a number of loyal toasts were drunk.
 The union flag was flown along with the words ‘Admiral Keppel for ever, the pride and glory of Great Britain’.

 Newspaper reports of the monument and celebrations frustrated the Tory press, as lines published in response show: